elasticdotventures/just-vscode-extension/README.md

 ### Attribution

+**Language Server Integration**: This extension integrates with the `just-lsp` language server, which provides advanced language features including completions, hover documentation, go-to-definition, references, rename, and formatting capabilities.
+The language server supports 133 built-in functions, attributes, constants, and settings for comprehensive Just language support.

-Syntax highlighting and language configuration features were adapted from the [wolfmah-vscode.just-syntax](https://github.com/wolfmah-vscode/just-syntax) repository under the Mozilla Public License 2.0 (MPL 2.0).
+**Syntax Highlighting**: Syntax highlighting and language configuration features were adapted from the [wolfmah-vscode.just-syntax](https://github.com/wolfmah-vscode/just-syntax) repository under the Mozilla Public License 2.0 (MPL 2.0).
 See the [LICENSE](LICENSE) file for details.

 ## Thanks
 * skellock